Pix2HDR -- A pixel-wise acquisition and deep learning-based synthesis approach for high-speed HDR videos: Introduction

 \IEEEPARstart{D}{igital} cameras have become integral to many vision applications, including videography, smart devices, autonomous vehicles, and scientific research.
 The camera’s performance directly impacts these systems, and failure to capture crucial video features can have critical consequences.
 However, conventional cameras have limited dynamic range and temporal resolution at a fixed frame rate.
 They struggle to capture scenes with a large range of motion and intensities: fast events are susceptible to aliasing and blurring, high-intensity events cause overexposure, and low-light regions suffer from a low signal-to-noise ratio (SNR).

 Extending the dynamic range for high-speed videos is fundamentally challenging, given the conventional camera’s inability to accommodate multiple exposures at each video frame.
 While multi-camera systems are commonly employed to boost dynamic range, they do so at the expense of large size, higher power consumption and complexity \cite{wilburn2005high, popovic2016multi, tocci2011versatile}.
 Alternatively, computational techniques can merge time-interleaved frames acquired from a single camera at both short and long exposures to extend the dynamic range \cite{kalantari2019deep, chen2021hdr}.
-But its performance heavily relies on motion alignment accuracy and may introduce ghosting artifacts.
+But its performance heavily relies on motion alignment accuracy in under- and over-exposed regions and may introduce ghosting artifacts.
+Interpolation applied to frame pairs of short and long exposures can facilitate the alignment of inter-frame motion in scenarios involving slow motions \cite{khan2022deephs}.
+However, it is less effective in aligning and reconstructing high-speed motions, where significant changes occur between consecutive frames.

-Recent innovations enable computational imaging sensors and systems to control exposure at the pixel level \cite{martel2020neural, nayar2000high, nayar2006programmable, serrano2016convolutional, alghamdi2019reconfigurable, gulve202339, luo202230, hajisharif2015adaptive, zhang2020closed, zhang2016compact}.
-This allows them to capture local high-light areas in an HDR scene with adjacent pixels configured in varying exposure durations.
+Recent innovations enabled computational imaging sensors and systems to control exposure at the pixel level \cite{martel2020neural, nayar2000high, nayar2006programmable, serrano2016convolutional, alghamdi2019reconfigurable, gulve202339, luo202230, hajisharif2015adaptive, zhang2020closed, zhang2016compact}.
+This allows the sensors to capture local high-light areas in an HDR scene with adjacent pixels configured in varying exposure durations.
 While the pixel-wise imaging configuration significantly simplifies cross-frame motion alignment, it comes at the expense of reduced spatial resolution \cite{nayar2000high}.
 Furthermore, the temporal resolution of these systems is limited by the longest-exposing pixels \cite{martel2020neural, luo202230, gulve202339}.
 While computational methods can recover video motion faster than the frame rate using Compressed Sensing principles, the reconstruction performance heavily depends on scene sparsity \cite{martel2020neural, luo202230, gulve202339, serrano2016convolutional, portz2013random}.

 We present a pixel-wise imaging approach (Pix2HDR) for sampling HDR scenes at high-speed.
 Pix2HDR first acquires the scene using a multi-phase varying exposure pixel-wise exposure pattern (MPVE) (\textbf{Fig. \ref{fig_1}}).
 By using multiple pixels at different exposure durations and phase offsets, MPVE guarantees that each small pixel patch captures high-temporal resolution scene details with an extended dynamic range.
 Pix2HDR then transforms pixel-wise outputs into high-speed HDR videos using a deep neural network (LDR-HDR network) (\textbf{Fig. \ref{fig_1}}), leveraging learned weights to achieve high spatiotemporal resolution and dynamic range while eliminating aliasing and motion blur.